Tuzla: Post-war independence

 In February 2014, the city was the scene of the beginning of the 2014 unrest in Bosnia and Herzegovina, which quickly spread to dozens of cities and towns throughout Bosnia and Herzegovina.
 After a couple of days of calm protests, the protests started to become violent and people started burning cars in front of the canton government building, and later the building itself.
 More recently the city has had economic growth as well as an increase in tourism.
+As of May 2026, the building shown above, formerly the Tuzla Canton Government Building, is under reconstruction and restoration.

 Geography

 Tuzla is in the northeastern part of Bosnia, settled just underneath the Majevica mountain range, on the Jala River.
 The central zone lies in an east–west oriented plain, with residential areas in the north and south of the city located on the Ilinčica, Kicelj and Gradina Hills.
 It is 237 m above sea level.
 The climate is moderate continental.
 There are abundant coal deposits in the region around Tuzla.
 Six coal mines operate in the city area.
 Much of the coal mined in the area is used to power the Tuzla Thermal Power Plant, which is the largest power plant in Bosnia and Herzegovina.